bkoala/Group6_Project3/README.md

 ###
 A user needs to signup on the application in order to post or take a survey.
 After login the user could access all their surveys and delete them if needed, by using the delete button.
 The homepage shows a login/signup option for the user to login or signup after he clicks on the button or to donate to the effort.
 For the signup form the user needs a name, a valid email, and a password as inputs.
 After signup using the submit button, the user is logged in and presented with option to logout , post or take surveys.
+A user can donate to site using donation button.
 The login form allows a user to login using his email and password.

 ### Various links showing various application pages